Physics & Experiment

 has such capability.

-baseline (L = 2540 km) detector at Homestake gold Mine in
+a 2540 km baseline (with 0.5 megaton water Cherenkov) detector at Homestake gold Mine in

-South Dakota was our first study for the first "very Long Baseline
+South Dakota was our first study for "very Long Baseline

 Neutrino Experiment" (LBNE).